bambie1/gatsby-portfolio/src/blog/my-tech-stack.md

 - **Styling (CSS)**: *It's complicated*

-  There's 3 options for this: TailwindCSS, Material-UI, or SCSS (plus Reach.tech).
+  There's usually 3 options for this: <a href="https://tailwindcss.com/" target="_blank">Tailwind CSS</a>, <a href="https://mui.com/" target="_blank">Material-UI</a>, or custom SCSS (with <a href="https://reach.tech/" target="_blank">Reach UI</a> for simple accessible components).
-  I'm currently on the Tailwind train, primarily because of the significantly less number of CSS files I create, AND their amazing documentation.
+  I'm currently on the Tailwind-train, primarily because of the significantly less number of CSS files I create, AND their amazing documentation.
 These two pros overshadow the obvious lengthy class names.